 Unless you can push your baby home in a pram or carry him in the baby sling on the bus, you will need a car seat for your baby suitable for a newborn.
-Before your baby is born have a few goes at practicing attaching the car seat.
+Before your baby is born, have a few goes at practising attaching the car seat.
 Prepare for a slow and momentous drive home as (especially for dads) this is often when it sinks in that you are utterly responsible for the care of your new baby.
 Most new mums cannot wait to get home from the busy postnatal ward.
 Make sure that you have planned and got support lined up from your partner and family as the first days at home can be a tough transition.

-When you and your midwife are happy, you will then be discharged her care and passed over to your community health visitor
+When you and your midwife are happy, you will then be discharged her care and passed over to your community health visitor.

 It can be a shock to try and sit up after you’ve had a caesarean as the muscles you use to sit up have been cut to deliver your baby.
 However, it’s important (and you will be encouraged) to get up and about as soon as you can after the birth, but it’s normal to feel a little shaky the first time you wee, poo or have a shower.
 At first, you will need to gently support your scar when you do go to the loo or feel a sneeze coming on as it will hurt.

 Once the dressing has been removed (usually in the shower), you will need to keep the scar clean and dry (after showers) and look out for redness, puss or signs of infection.
 Depending on the kind of stitches or staples your surgeon used they may need to be removed after about a week; your midwife can do this when you are back at home.

 A caesarean section is major abdominal surgery so be gentle with yourself after the birth.
 Rest as much as you can.
-No heavy lifting or hovering and don’t go up and down stairs too much.
+No heavy lifting or hoovering and don’t go up and down stairs too much.
 Check your car insurance as you may not be able to drive for a few weeks.

 Postnatal pilates and yoga can help rebuilding your core muscle strength, which is particularly helpful after a caesarean.
 It’s a good idea to check with your doctor before you start exercising and wait until after your 6-8 week check up.